huygct2/ntech-react-coding/README.md

 * `Enzyme`: JavaScript Testing utilities for React.

+* `Eslint`: The pluggable linting utility for JavaScript.

 ## Getting started
 First you must install Node.js (which comes with npm).
 Get the latest version here: https://nodejs.org/en/download/